The Time I Tried, and Failed, to Get Rid of Ants by Myself

 My name is Rita, and I have a problem; an ant problem.

 It started out small; there were just a few near the front door.
 But like most problems, they didn’t go away on their own.
 Ignoring them didn’t help.
 Day after day, the problem persisted.
-Being an optimist, and armed with a substantial knowledge of household pests and how to get rid of ants, I thought it was nothing I couldn’t handle.
+Being an optimist, and armed with substantial knowledge of household pests and how to get rid of ants, I thought it was nothing I couldn’t handle.

 I was wrong.

 Trying to get rid of ants naturally.

 I don’t know much about you, but I’ve shared bits and pieces of my own story through EarthKind’s blog here.
-Specifically, I shared a story about my little ant problem a few months ago.
+Specifically, I shared a story about a little ant problem I experienced a few months ago.
 Following the expert advice found in these fine pages you yourself are reading, I was sure no ant would ever trespass in my home again.

 - Any food or moisture that may attract ants was removed.

 - All visible entry points were blocked and sealed.

-- Pouches of ‘satisfaction guaranteed,’ proven effective, safe and natural ant repellent were placed in the areas ants had been seen.
+- Pouches of Stay Away® Ants & Cockroaches were placed in the areas ants had been seen.

 Why am I still seeing ants?

 The ants did disappear, for a few days.
 Then they popped up in a different area of the house.
-My husband informed me an unidentified number of ants had been spotted on and in our entertainment center, TV, and our toddler’s set of wooden blocks.
+My partner informed me an unidentified number of ants had been spotted on and in our entertainment center, TV, and the toddler’s set of wooden blocks.
 He claimed to have soaked them with a can of Lysol.
 He also admitted squishing countless little buggers until the wave of invading ants had been defeated.